U.S. Open champion Stephens bundled out in Sydney

 She lost both singles encounters in the Fed Cup against Belarus, lost twice in the WTA Elite Trophy event in Wuhai and suffered first-round losses in two tournaments in China.

+“I trained in Italy, my home, and felt so very good.
+I did six weeks of preparation.
+It was great.
+Very good,” said Giorgi, who missed the back end of last season with an elbow injury.

+“I made a few errors at the start but then I played my game and it was good after that.”

-Giorgi will now meet either twice Wimbledon champion Petra Kvitova or last year’s surprise Australian Open semi-finalist Mirjana Lucic-Baroni in the second round.
+Giorgi will next meet twice Wimbledon champion Petra Kvitova, who went through when last year’s surprise Australian Open semi-finalist Mirjana Lucic-Baroni retired after losing the first set 6-1.

+Another former grand slam champion also progressed with Germany’s 2016 Melbourne Park title winner Angelique Kerber saving two match points to outlast Lucie Safarova 6-7(3) 7-6 (8) 6-2.

+Kerber’s victory sends her into a second round clash with multiple grand slam champion Venus Williams.

 The Australian Open, the opening grand slam of the year, runs from Jan.
 15-28.